wajason/Spatiotemporal-GNN-Traffic-Forecasting-TSL/README.md

 ```bash
 jupyter notebook
 ```

 Run the Notebook: Open the [TUTORIAL]_Spatiotemporal_Graph_Neural_Networks_with_tsl.ipynb file and execute all cells sequentially.
 The Metr-LA dataset will be downloaded and processed automatically.
 The models will train, save the best checkpoint, and run the final comparative evaluation.

+## ⭐ If You Find This Useful

+This project took effort to organize & document clearly.
+If it helps you learn, research, or build your own system:

+→ **Please give the repository a Star**
+It really helps visibility and motivates future updates ❤️